juju/docs/src/en/help-oracle.md

-Title: Using the Oracle cloud
+Title: Using Oracle GCE with Juju

-# Using the Oracle public cloud
+# Using Oracle Compute with Juju

 Juju has built-in support for [Oracle Compute][oracle-compute], Oracle's public cloud.
 This means that there is no need to add the Oracle cloud to Juju.
 An